elsamuko/pathpath/pathpath/README.txt

 Build
 ============
-If you don't trust this program, you can compile it on your own.
+You can compile this program on your own.
-To build this program, you need Visual Studio 2010 and v1.51.0 of the BOOST C++ library.
+To build this program, you need Visual Studio, qmake and the BOOST C++ library.